hanye311/MTPrompt-PTM/README.md

 <h3>Dataset</h3>

-The dataset for training, validation and testing dataset can be downloaded from: [Dataset](https://drive.google.com/drive/folders/14Cw81Fua7Gcb76dkrfxySF9hldPSZRqx?usp=drive_link).
+The dataset for training, validation and testing can be downloaded from: [Dataset](https://drive.google.com/drive/folders/14Cw81Fua7Gcb76dkrfxySF9hldPSZRqx?usp=drive_link).